-So how does a toy go from a two dimensional drawing to a physical item?
-That was all down to the sculpting department and luckily for us, Kenner employed some of the most gifted sculptors in the US.
+So how does a design idea go from a two dimensional drawing to a three dimensional piece?
+Quite often concept models and/or “mock ups” would be created by the model makers or more hands on designers before things were finalised but where a toy really begins to come to life and starts to look like the end product is in the sculpting department and luckily for us, Kenner employed some of the most gifted sculptors in the US.

 Initial 3D sculpting for most toys was usually done by hand using clay or wax.
 Sculpts were then followed by something called a hardcopy which is literally a copy of the sculpt made from a silicon mould.
 Hardcopies served various different purposes but if you’ve ever flipped through a toy catalogue or looked really closely at the figures on the packaging, then you’ve probably already seen painted hardcopies as they were often used for photography.

 The final part of the story was the products packaging art, which was usually created shortly after the toy had gone from a concept to 3D prototype form as that meant it was very likely to go on to be produced.
 All of the packaging art for the Ghostbusters toys was produced by a company called Lipson-Alport-Glass & Associates, one of the Cincinatti based art studios used by Kenner.

 Over the course of it’s five year lifespan a huge amount of RGB action figures, vehicles, role play toys and even plushies were all created.
 The toys eventually came full circle with the original action figure sculpts being reused and re-imagined in different ways (glow in the dark features etc).